kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

   starts a Job, suspends it, updates container resources, resumes the Job, and verifies that new Pods use the updated resources.

-No e2e test for `MutableSchedulingDirectivesForSuspendedJobs` was identified in the Kubernetes tree at the commit checked for this KEP update.
+Integration tests provide the required coverage for `MutableSchedulingDirectivesForSuspendedJobs`.
 The GA e2e, conformance, and two-week stability checklist items remain pending until the release requirements are satisfied and verified.